Doom modding: Notable mods

-A WAD that gives the game an overhaul to incorporate an entirely different game setting, character set, and story, instead of simply providing new levels or graphic changes, is called a total conversion.
+A mod that overhauls the game to incorporate an entirely different game setting, character set, and story, instead of simply providing new levels or graphic changes.
 The phrase was coined by Justin Fisher, as part of the title of Aliens TC, or Aliens Total Conversion.
 Add-ons that provide extensive changes to a similar degree but retain distinctive parts or characteristics of the original games, such as characters or weapons, are often by extension called partial conversions.